jackyin68/dccn-daemon/README.md

 ## Running CI/CD pipeline

 Whenever we make a commit to GitHub for the `dccn-daemon` repo, CircleCI will automatically create a job that will create a Docker image based on the specifications in the Dockerfile and push it to ECR.
+To do so, we need to give the CircleCI repository an AWS access key, which we can do by navigating to the CircleCI Repository's Settings, on the left bar scrolling down to Permissions, clicking on AWS Permissions, and adding an AWS access key there.
 In this case, we are creating a hello-world Docker image, and to test the pipeline, we simply need to make a trivial change to one of our files in this repository, such as an extra newline.
 After committing and pushing that trivial change, the pipeline will trigger and a Docker image will be created and pushed to ECR.